andrew/ultimate-awesome/README.md

 - [awesome-challenges](https://github.com/mauriciovieira/awesome-challenges) - A curated list of algorithmic challenges websites.
 - [awesome-and-novel-works-in-slam](https://github.com/runjtu/awesome-and-novel-works-in-slam) - Collecting some new ideas for slam (Semantic, 3DGS, BEV, Nav, LLM, Multi-session) and will update this repo weekly, for both engineering and academic usings.
 - [awesome-safegraph-datascience](https://github.com/SafeGraphInc/awesome-safegraph-datascience) - A community-supported list of awesome data science resources relevant to SafeGraph data.
-- [awesome-voltagent](https://github.com/voltagent/awesome-voltagent) - Carefully curated list of awesome VoltAgent resources ⚡️.
 - [Video-Anomaly-Detection](https://github.com/vt-le/Video-Anomaly-Detection) - Awesome Video Anomaly Detection.
 - [awesome-janet](https://github.com/ahungry/awesome-janet) - Curated list of awesome Janet things.
 - [awesome-tinyml](https://github.com/AI-in-Transportation-Lab/awesome-tinyml) - A carefully curated collection of high-quality libraries, projects, tutorials, research papers, and other essential resources focused on TinyML — the intersection of machine learning and ultra-low-power embedded systems.
-- [Awesome-AI-For-Security](https://github.com/AmanPriyanshu/Awesome-AI-For-Security) - A curated list of tools, papers, and datasets for applying AI to cybersecurity tasks.
-This list primarily focuses on modern AI technologies like Large Language Models (LLMs), Agents, and Multi-Modal systems and their applications in security operations.
 - [awesome-avr](https://github.com/fffaraz/awesome-avr) - A curated list of awesome AVR tools, libraries, resources, and shiny things.
 Inspired by awesome-. stuff.
 - [Awesome-Misinfo-Video-Detection](https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection) - A curated list of works related to Misinformation Video Detection, as a companion material for an ACM Multimedia 2023 survey.
 - [awesome-agentic-commerce](https://github.com/Merit-Systems/awesome-agentic-commerce) - Curated resources for the X402 ecosystem.